pytorch/rl/docs/source/reference/data.rst

     TensorDictRoundRobinWriter
     TensorDictMaxValueWriter

 Storage choice is very influential on replay buffer sampling latency, especially in distributed reinforcement learning settings with larger data volumes.
+:class:`~torchrl.data.replay_buffers.storages.LazyMemmapStorage` is highly
-:class:`LazyMemmapStorage` is highly advised in distributed settings with shared storage due to the lower serialisation cost of MemmapTensors as well as the ability to specify file storage locations for improved node failure recovery.
+advised in distributed settings with shared storage due to the lower serialisation cost of MemoryMappedTensors as well as the ability to specify file storage locations for improved node failure recovery.
-The following mean sampling latency improvements over using ListStorage were found from rough benchmarking in https://github.com/pytorch/rl/tree/main/benchmarks/storage.
+The following mean sampling latency improvements over using :class:`~torchrl.data.replay_buffers.ListStorage` were found from rough benchmarking in https://github.com/pytorch/rl/tree/main/benchmarks/storage.

 +-------------------------------+-----------+
 | Storage Type                  | Speed up  |